hwameistor/hwameistor/doc/installation.md

 local-storage is a cloud native local storage system, which should be deployed in a Kubernetes cluster with the following requirements:

 * LocalStorage Version: `4.0+`
-* Kubernetes Version: `1.18+`
+* Kubernetes Version: `1.22+`
 * Node
   * Free disks
   * LVM (`Optional`)

 ### Step 1: Select and Configure Nodes

 Before deploying local-storage, you must decide which Kubernetes nodes for it.
 The node must have the free disks and also be able to host the applications using the local volume.
-In addition, you must decide which kind of volume (`LVM`, `DISK` or `RAM`) should be able to provision on each node.
-Besides, For the node which is already configured with `LVM` or `DISK`, you can still configure `RAM` volume for it by adding "ramdiskTotalCapacity" into the configuration as below.
+In addition, you must decide which kind of volume (`LVM`, or `RAM`) should be able to provision on each node.
+Besides, For the node which is already configured with `LVM`, you can still configure `RAM` volume for it by adding "ramdiskTotalCapacity" into the configuration as below.

 ``` bash
 # 1. List all the kubernetes nodes